lairdrt/flaskapp/README.md

 In one of the steps below, you will need a known SSH public key that you use with Secure Shell.
 You'll need to open the key file and then copy the contents to the clipboard so that you can paste it into a field during OS configuration below.

-**Note:** The Raspberry Pi Imager program version 1.7.3 (and possibly prior versions) do not correctly configure the OS for a hidden wireless LAN.
-So you cannot use the **Advanced options** to setup your hidden WiFi network.
+**Note:** The Raspberry Pi Imager program version 1.7.3 (and possibly prior versions) do not correctly configure the OS for a hidden wireless network.
+So you cannot use the **Advanced options** to setup your hidden network.
 Instead, follow the directions below under **Fix Raspberry Pi Imager Broken WLAN Config** to work around this issue.

 1. Insert MicroSD card into the card reader
 2. Insert the USB card reader into the laptop